Dive in, do good! The Eta Kappa Chapter of Delta Gamma was charted on NC State's campus in 2002.

 We are an organization founded on the ideals of friendship, educational and cultural interests, social responsibility, and developing the best qualities of character.
 We strive to maintain an active role on campus in philanthropy events as well as all-campus events, with NC State classics such as the Krispy Kreme Challenge and Dance Marathon.
 Each of our members belongs to another organization or club outside of Delta Gamma, and is heavily involved around our campus in general.
 With the anchor as our symbol, membership in Delta Gamma provides hope, strength, and life to each of its members- it is forever.

-Most recently, Delta Gamma was awarded "Sorority of the Year" at the Greek Life Awards in 2014, along with maintaining a status as a Sopher chapter and placing as finalists for council involvement, leadership training, and risk management.
+Delta Gamma was awarded "Sorority of the Year" at the Greek Life Awards in 2014 and 2015, along with maintaining a status as a Sopher chapter and placing as finalists for council involvement, leadership training, and risk management.
 They received the Prevent Blindness North Carolina Volunteer Award, as well as an Appreciation Award from Governor Pat McCrory.
-First place in Greek Week 2014 and 2015 and Homecoming for the year of 2014 were accomplished as well.
+They came in first place in Homecoming for the years of 2014, 2015, and 2016.
 President Grace Forster was recognized as the 2015 Outstanding Woman in Leadership at the Outstanding Women's Awards on campus.
-This year alone, ten members have been accepted to the Order of Omega Honor Society.
+Additionally, at the Standards of Excellence awards in 2017 they were recognized as Sorority of the Year and Most Sustainable Chapter.

-Lastly, we recently broke ground in March for our new home to be completed in Fall of 2016.
+Lastly, we recently finished construction for our new home in Fall of 2016.
 Our legacy continues to have an impact on our community, along with memories that will last you a lifetime!